 The Quiver Klismos Chair draws inspiration from The Klismos Chair – it is more generously upholstered, yet still reveals parts of its beautifully crafted frame.
 The tapered Quiver Klismos legs are turned on a lathe using chisels and then sanded for a perfect finish.
 It’s fascinating to watch the shape emerge on the lathe.
 The addition of elegant brass sock castors presents a further challenge for Paul who explains that because traditionally cast products are never precisely the same, each leg must be be sanded repeatedly so it fits snugly inside the brass sock yet is perfectly flush at the join.

-The Soane Klismos family has grown from the original Klismos Chair of 1997 to include: The Simplified Klismos Dining Chair, Bar Stool and Counter Height Stool; The Quiver Klismos Chair, The Swivel Quiver Klismos Chair, Simplified Quiver Klismos Chair and Quiver Klismos Stool and the klismos-influenced Shield Chair (see images of the entire collection here).
+The Soane Klismos family has grown from the original Klismos Chair of 1997 to include: The Simplified Klismos Dining Chair, Bar Stool and Counter Height Stool; The Quiver Klismos Chair, The Swivel Quiver Klismos Chair, Simplified Quiver Klismos Chair and Quiver Klismos Stool and the klismos-influenced Shield Chair.
 It’s a wonderful collection of classic designs that are outstandingly well made using the combined skills of British chair makers and upholsterers.
 We delight in spotting Soane’s Klismos designs in some exceptional restaurant and retail spaces – interior designers value their strong looks, immense comfort and resilient build.
 Particularly striking are the emerald green leather Simplified Klismos Dining Chairs and Bar Stools at Cecconi’s in London and the brightly coloured Klismos Chairs at a shoe shop in New York.

 The Heritage Crafts Association – an organisation that supports and promotes traditional crafts as part of the United Kingdom’s living heritage and of which HRH The Price of Wales is President – estimates that there are around 30 highly skilled chair makers at work in the country.
 At Soane, we are immensely proud to employ makers continuing this highly skilled craft.
 It takes Paul approximately 40 man hours simply to make the frame for a Klismos Chair (that is before time spent by other craftsmen finishing and upholstering it), but we believe the cost is an investment that is amply repaid in chairs that bring enduring pleasure.
 The Klismos Chair at Lulu’s home desk is one of the first Soane made – a 20-year-old chair made to a 200-year-old design based on a 2,000-year-old piece of furniture…a superb example of longevity.